Paulo Coelho: Career

-Writing

-In 1982, Coelho published his first book, Hell Archives, which failed to make a substantial impact.
-In 1986, he contributed to the Practical Manual of Vampirism, although he later tried to take it off the shelves since he considered it "of bad quality."
-After making the pilgrimage to Santiago de Compostela in 1986, Coelho wrote The Pilgrimage, published in 1987.
+In 1982, Coelho published his first book, Hell Archives, which was not very successful.
+In 1986, he contributed to the Practical Manual of Vampirism, although he later tried to take it off the shelves since he considered it to be of poor quality.
+Also in 1986, Coelho walked the Camino de Santiago in northwestern Spain.
+Coelho later described the experience as a personal spiritual turning point.
+Afterwards, Coelho wrote The Pilgrimage, published in 1987.

-While trying to overcome his procrastination about launching his writing career, Coelho decided, "If I see a white feather today, that is a sign that God is giving me that I have to write a new book."
-Seeing one in the window of a shop, he began writing that day.
 The following year, Coelho wrote The Alchemist and published it through a small Brazilian publishing house that made an initial print run of 900 copies and decided not to reprint it.
-He subsequently found a bigger publishing house, and with the publication of his next book Brida, The Alchemist took off.
-HarperCollins decided to publish the book in 1994.
+He subsequently found a bigger publishing house, and with the publication of his next book Brida, The Alchemist saw further commercial success.
+HarperCollins published the book in 1994.
 Later, it became an international bestseller.
-In a 2009 interview with the Syrian Forward Magazine, Coelho stated that the Sufi tradition had been an influence on him, particularly when writing The Alchemist and later The Zahir.
+In a 2009 interview with Forward Magazine, Coelho stated that the Sufi tradition had been an influence on him, particularly when writing The Alchemist and later The Zahir.

+In 2016, he was contacted by basketball player Kobe Bryant, who wanted to discuss a children's book project with him.
+Some months before Bryant's death in a helicopter crash in January 2020, they started to write the book together.
+Following Bryant's death, Coelho chose to discontinue the project.

-Since the publication of The Alchemist, Coelho has generally written at least one novel every two years.
-Four of them – The Pilgrimage, Hippie, The Valkyries and Aleph – are autobiographical, while the majority of the rest are broadly fictional.
-Other books, like Maktub, The Manual of the Warrior of Light and Like the Flowing River, are collections of essays, newspaper columns, or selected teachings.
+Four of his novels – The Pilgrimage, Hippie, The Valkyries, and Aleph – are autobiographical, while the majority of the rest are fictional.
+Other books, like Maktub, The Manual of the Warrior of Light, and Like the Flowing River, are collections of essays, newspaper columns, or selected teachings.

+Reception

 His work has been published in more than 170 countries and translated into eighty-three languages.
-Together, his books have sold 320 million copies.
-On 22 December 2016, Coelho was listed by UK-based company Richtopia at number 2 in the list of 200 most influential contemporary authors.
+His books have sold 320 million copies.

-Reception

-Reactions to his writing have not been without dissension.
-Though he was raised in a Catholic family and describes himself as of that faith even now, his stance has been described as incompatible with the Catholic faith, because of its New Age, pantheist and relativist contents.
-And whatever his sales, reviews of Coelho's later work consistently note its superficiality.
+Though Coelho is a self-described Catholic, his stance has been criticized as incompatible with the Catholic faith because of its New Age, pantheist, and relativist contents.
+Reviews of Coelho's later work have called it superficial.

-In 2016, he was contacted by basketball player Kobe Bryant, who wanted to discuss a children's book project with him.
-Some months before Bryant's death in a helicopter crash in January 2020, they started to write the book together, but upon hearing about his death, Coelho deleted the draft, saying in an interview that "it didn't make any sense to publish without him."
-He did not say how many pages had been written or whether the book had a title.